-He began his career in 1992 and has held various management positions.
+He began his career in 1992.
 Before joining the Schindler Group in 2010, he was Area Business Manager and a member of the Management Board of Cofely, Cologne, Germany.
-From 2010 to 2013, Paolo Compagna held the role of Field Operations Manager at Schindler Deutschland GmbH and he then served as CEO of Schindler Deutschland AG & Co.
+From 2010 to 2013, Paolo Compagna held the role of Field Operations Manager at Schindler Deutschland GmbH and then served as CEO of Schindler Deutschland AG & Co.
 KG until 2014.